 To apply, go to https://gsbs.uthscsa.edu/ and click on the APPLY ONLINE button on the top of the page.
 Select "Biology of Aging" as the discipline you are interested in.

 Some excerpts from the opening of the Barshop Institute:

 In a grand ceremony of more than 650 distinguished businessmen, elected officials, The University of Texas System leaders, and Health Science Center faculty and staff, The Sam and Ann Barshop Institute for Longevity and Aging Studies was officially dedicated at the Texas Research Park on May 2, 2005.
 Keynote speaker, U.S. Sen. Kay Bailey Hutchison, said the Barshop Institute surpassess all others in longevity and aging research.

 "The National Institutes of Health says this Institute is already the gold standard of aging research in the United States," Sen. Hutchison said.
 "We have all done something to put the Health Science Center in its rightful place, but today one family stands out.
 We have a center of excellence on which we can build and that is what we are celebrating today.
 Sam and Ann Barshop have helped to promote this center of excellence that will be a magnet for this city in years to come".

 "The research conducted by the Health Science Center is the cornerstone of the research funded by the Biology of Aging Program of the National Institute on Aging," said Dr. Huber Warner, former Associate Director of the Biology of Aging Program of the National Institute on Aging.
-Dr. Warner continued to say " many colleagues in the Barshop Institute should be congratulated for their excellent work to understand the many biological mechanisms of aging processes."
+Dr. Warner continued to say that scientists at the Barshop Institute "should be congratulated for their excellent work to understand the many biological mechanisms of aging processes."